jbinkleyj/accounts/README.markdown

 ## Introduction

-Version: 0.2 (not ready to use yet)
+Version: 0.5 (usable, but needs testing)

 A CakePHP plugin for user login.
 Uses cake's native auth and is very easy to setup.